lofcz/MimeTypeCore/README.md

 ## Collisions

-Sometimes, one extension can have multiple `MIME` types associated with it.
+Sometimes, one extension can have multiple `MIME` types associated.
 For example, `.ts` might be `text/typescript`, or `video/mpeg` (`ts` stands for Transport Stream in this case).
 To resolve the collision, provide `Stream` to the file, so the header can be sampled for a known sequence of magic bytes:
 ```csharp
 using FileStream streamVideo = File.Open("files/video.ts", FileMode.Open);
 using FileStream streamTypescript = File.Open("files/typescript.ts", FileMode.Open);